check-spelling/zeek-docs/frameworks/management.rst

    --- persists this configuration to disk.
 Restarting the controller at this point will preserve this configuration in its staged state.
-Validation checks the configuration for consistency and structural errors, such as doubly defind nodes, port collisions, or inconsistent instance use.
+Validation checks the configuration for consistency and structural errors, such as doubly defined nodes, port collisions, or inconsistent instance use.
 The controller only ever stores a single staged configuration.

 #.
 Then, *deployment* applies needed finalization to the configuration (e.g. to